daormar/debasher/doc/design_doc_webui.md

 - **Importing any module faithfully.** Import recognizes a closed grammar, and keeps the rest as it is rather than trying to understand it (see "What the round trip preserves").
-- **A program directory that can be moved.** The program metadata records absolute paths (see "The home directory").
+- **An output directory that follows a moved program.** A program loaded from a new place keeps the output directory it was saved with (see "The home directory").

 # Resident programs in the web UI